 It keeps coming back at the most random times.

-This love was a passion I was always hesitant to take ownership of.
+My love of classical music is a passion I have been hesitant to take ownership of.

 But while I may turn my back on classical music for 9 months, try to tell myself I can live without it, not consciously think about it for weeks, it always comes crashing back.
 God reminds me that it’s not something I’m meant to forget.